element-hq/hydrogen-web/doc/FAQ.md

 The following browser extensions are known to break Hydrogen
  - uBlock Origin (Some custom filters seem to block the service worker script)
      - Try locating the filter that is blocking the service worker script in the uBlock Origin logger, and disabling that filter.
-Otherwise, the easiest solution is to disable uBlock Origin for the Hydrogen site.
+Otherwise, the easiest solution is to disable uBlock Origin for the Hydrogen site (by opening the uBlock Origin popup and clicking the large power button symbol).
 It is possible to re-enable it after logging in, but it may possibly break again when there is an update.

 ## Is there a way to run the app as a desktop app?